 - a.
 The individual the request is regarding (the 'data subject') - b.
 The information/data you are requesting (the 'personal data') - c.
-How you would like to receive the data e.g. electronically via email, posted paper copies etc. The default format will be electronic, wherever possible.
+How you would like to receive the data e.g. electronically via email, posted paper copies etc.

 3. What process will the Council follow to respond?